Metadata-Lab/Linked_Archives_Neo4j/README.md

 ### Code

-Comments to be added in individual files for more details!
+Comments in individual files for more details!

 `main.java` - runs the process of transforming ontology and reconciliation into Cypher statements.